 Yeah, right.
-That you gotta be native or, at least, speak good English; that you need experience and passion when working with kids (bla, bla)… That’s what they say, but is this what they REALLY look for, when hiring to teach English in Vietnam?
-In this post, I tell you EVERYTHING that you wouldn’t know otherwise, if you haven’t lived in the country.
+That you gotta be native or, at least, speak good English; that you gotta be passionate to work with kids (bla, bla)… but is this what they REALLY look for, when hiring English teachers in Vietnam?
+Here I tell you EVERYTHING that you wouldn’t know otherwise, if you haven’t lived in the country.

 The real requirements to teach English in Vietnam

 This is what a lot of Vietnamese employers expect, if you want to teach English in Vietnam:

 Be white or, at least, not black or Asian-looking

 They usually put the excuse of hiring only native speakers.. but would they hire African Americans?
 NO. Would they hire Asian-looking Americans?
 NO. Would they hire black South Africans (that are native speakers)?
 Again, the answer is NO!!!!
 These teachers, even with the proper documents and certifications, would probably struggle to find a teaching job in Vietnam, despite the fact that there are tons of offers.